 - Throw everything out – with your significant other's approval – that you don't need.

-- Sweep, dust and check for harmful insects, such as black widows that enjoy dark corners.
+- Sweep, dust and check for insects that enjoy dark corners.

 Perhaps the most important feature of a well-put-together workshop is proper lighting:

 - Consider installing 4 foot long tube lights.
 Traditional fluorescent tube lighting works well, but super energy-efficient LED tube lights are now available to plug and play in existing fixtures.
 These LED tubes are the latest in lighting technology and will actually save you money via energy savings.

 - If you have existing T12 fixtures in your workspace, which can be common in older garages, consider retrofitting them with LED lamps, this will provide more light while saving you money.
 Consult your local Batteries Plus Bulbs on getting these older units updated with contemporary LED options.

 - Also be sure to ask for lamps with a Color Rendering Index (CRI) of 85 or above.
 Again, your local Batteries Plus Bulbs will be able to help you decipher which CRI is proper for your desired projects.